zenml-io/zenml/docs/book/user-guide/component-guide/orchestrators/tekton.md

 )
 ```

-If some of your pipelines steps have certain hardware requirements, you can
+If your pipelines steps have certain hardware requirements, you can specify
-specify them as `ResourceSettings`:
+them as `ResourceSettings`:

 ```python
 resource_settings = ResourceSettings(cpu_count=8, memory="16GB")